soubihabdenour/Basis-and-Practice-in-Programming_DASF004_41/Lab Exercise/week9/week_8.md

 ---

 ## **2. Pointer to an array vs Pointer array **
-Pointer to an array: It is a singular pointer that points to a certain type of "array".
+Pointer to an array (배열 포인터) : It is a singular pointer that points to a certain type of "array".
+-It is usually used when the parameter is 2-dimensional array.

-Pointer array: An array that holds pointers as its elements.
+Pointer array (포인터 배열) : An array that holds pointers as its elements.

 ### **Example:** Change numbers in the functions
 ```c